Employment at ArborTrek Canopy Adventures

 TRAINING & SKILL DEVELOPMENT

 Some positions may require prior experience working in the out-of-doors or specific certifications and training.
 Paid training is available and required for most positions.
-Ongoing training and skill development is at the core of our business.
+Ongoing training and skill development are at the core of our business.
 Applicants should be prepared to participate in an ongoing training and skill development program.
 Open communication and a willingness to give and receive feedback on performance are critical to the process in all positions of the organization.

 SEASON & WORK SCHEDULE

 Most positions inside the organization are seasonal.
-While tour operations will be conducted year-round, the summer provides the most opportunities for work.
+While tour operations have been conducted year-round, the summer provides the most opportunities for work.
 Staff will be offered work in the Fall, Winter, and Spring based on qualifications, performance, and seniority.
 Staff who come to the position with additional skills in construction, marketing, journalism, accounting, and small business management are likely to be provided additional work when business is slow.

 INCOME & WAGES